SPADE: Sparsity-Guided Debugging for Deep Neural Networks: The Method

 \subsection{Implementation Details}

-\paragraph{Pruning approach.} The pruning approach must be chosen with care, as generally pruning can significantly alter the network circuitry and even the predictions~\citep{peste2021ac}.
-Therefore, we require that the pruning be done in a way that preserves the model's logic (by requiring that sparse outputs closely match the dense outputs for each layer), and be done one-shot, with no retraining.
-For this task, one can use one of the existing one-shot sparsity solvers, e.g.~\citep{hubara2021accelerated, frantar2023massive, OBC, kuznedelev2023cap}.
-We chose the OBC solver~\citep{OBC}, which provides an approximate solution to the $\ell_2$ constrained problem in Equation~\ref{eqn:l2sparsity}.
+\paragraph{Pruning approach.} The pruning approach must be chosen with care, as pruning can significantly alter the network circuitry and the predictions~\citep{peste2021ac}.
+We require that the pruning be done in a way that preserves the model's output (by requiring that sparse outputs closely match the dense ones for each layer), and be done one-shot, without retraining.
+For this, one can use one of the existing one-shot sparsity solvers, e.g.~\citep{hubara2021accelerated, sparseGPT, OBC, kuznedelev2023cap}.
+We focus on two solvers.
+The OBC solver~\citep{OBC}, provides the best approximate solution to the constrained problem in Equation~\ref{eqn:l2sparsity}; however, it is compute-intensive.
+To mitigate this, we also examine the faster but less precise SparseGPT solver~\cite{sparseGPT}, which can perform the pruning procedure in about 23 seconds/sample, at the cost of low accuracy loss.
+This is practical for large-scale use, as we demonstrate by running the evaluation on 21 121 images in Appendix~\ref{sec:total_imagenet}.

+As an orthogonal contribution, we show that, in our setting, this solver can be sped up significantly by efficiently grouping pruning operations across several inputs on the GPU.
+With these changes, ResNet50 pruning amortizes to about \emph{3 seconds/example}.
+Going forward, we refer to the versions of SPADE employing the OBS and SparseGPT solvers as SPADE and FastSPADE, respectively.
+The timings are summarized in Table~\ref{tab:pruning_timings}.

 Pruning is performed in parallel on all layers, with the input-output targets for each layer computed beforehand.
 Thus, the pruning decisions of each layer are independent of each other.
-Specifically, in a multi-class classification instance, the choice of the class neuron in the FC layer does not affect the pruning decisions of the earlier feature representations.
+Specifically, in a multi-class classification instance, the choice of the class neuron in the FC layer does not affect the pruning decisions of other layers.
+We ablate sequential pruning as an alternative to parallel in Appendix~\ref{appendix:sequential_ablation}.

 We highlight that this approach preserves the most important connections for the example \emph{by design}, which we believe to be a key factor in \algname{}'s accuracy-improving properties.
-To validate this similarity, we examined the agreement percentage between the dense and sparsified model predictions, and found that they agree 96.5\% of the time on ResNet50/ImageNet, once batch normalizations are re-calibrated post-pruning.
-The prediction agreement, however, is not a requirement, since \algname{} is simply a preprocessing step to improve network interpretability, and is not meant to produce models for inference.